 All module fees include one round of formative and summative assessments (supplementary examinations excluded).
-Module fees do not include the cost of prescribed textbooks, which will be for your own account.
+Module fees do not include the cost of prescribed textbooks, which will be for the student's own account.
 The prescribed book list will be available on myMilpark on registration.

-7 Disclaimer
+Disclaimer